 The proposed home delivery network is a based on work done since 2002 on public logistics networks.
 This research has produced a rich set of modeling tools for estimating the performance of logistics networks like the proposed home delivery network and for generating representative loads.
 In a public logistics network, it is assumed that the different entities in the network are separated so that a single firm is not required for coordination and that decentralized control can be achieved via standard coordination protocols and standardized design.
 All of this work applies to the proposed home delivery network: each DC and each DDV can be owned and operated by a separate firm, and could coordinate their interactions through the use of a bidding-based protocol and a distributed coordination mechanism for shipment consolidation developed as part of public logistics network research.

 Kay, Michael G. Home Delivery Logistics Networks using Driverless Delivery Vehicles, Dept. of Industrial and Syst.
 Eng., North Carolina State Univ., Raleigh, NC, Feb.
 22, 2013.
-Whitepaper describing proposed home delivery logistic network.
+Whitepaper describing proposed home delivery logistic network (slides to accompany whitepaper).

 Sittivijan, Peerapol.
 Video showing the operation of DC for unit-size packages at 80% utilization of the available storage space in the DC (blue indicating packages arriving to DC; red indicates packages leaving DC; white indicates packages in storage at the DC).

 "Driverless delivery vehicles," InGear, Fall/Winter 2014, p.
 22.